bwhmather/bedit/docs/roadmap.md

 https://wiki.gnome.org/Apps/Gedit/ReusableCode

+Recently done:
+- gedit 3.35: start to use the [Tepl](https://wiki.gnome.org/Projects/Tepl)
+  library.

 Next steps:
-- Start to use the [Tepl](https://wiki.gnome.org/Projects/Tepl) library.
+- Use more features from the [Tepl](https://wiki.gnome.org/Projects/Tepl) library, and develop Tepl alongside gedit.
+The goal is to reduce the amount of code from the gedit core, by having re-usable code in Tepl instead.

 Credits: Sébastien Wilmet